GIST-CSBL/G2D-Diff/.ipynb_checkpoints/README-checkpoint.md

 # Generation Tutorial
 - GenerationTutorial.ipynb

 Generation with the trained condition encoder and diffusion model.
+Check the comments in the notebook

 # Reproducing the models
 Use the following jupyter notebooks after add the kernel.

+Check the comments in the notebook
 > python -m ipykernel --user --name g2d_diff

 ## For training G2D-Diff